Awadh-Awadh/News-update/README.md

 - Create a start.sh file
 $ touch start.sh

-- On your start.sh file , add your API key from [https://newsapi.org](News API) and the command for executing manage.py (python2 manage.py server), which will start the server.
+- On your start.sh file , add your API key from [News API](https://newsapi.org) and the command for executing manage.py (python2 manage.py server), which will start the server.

 - In your start.sh file, also export NEWS_API_KEY='<YOUR_API_KEY>' to your local machine